emanuelm33/BinPo/README.md

 If a parameter is ommited, its value will be taken by default from the corresponding configuration file.

 In the following lines you will find a short description of how to use BinPo.
-For further details you can take a look at ~/examples folder.
+For further details you can take a look at ~/BPexamples folder.

 #####    STEP 1: pre-processing step:

 Run "BP-preproc.py".
-This component has two mandatory arguments: material (m) and face (fc).
+This component has two mandatory arguments: material (mt) and confinement direction (cfd).
 Choose the combination you want, for example, STO and 111, as follows:

-	$ python BP-preproc.py -m STO -fc 111
+	$ python BP-preproc.py -mt STO -cfd 111

-It will generate a folder, named as "Hr" + "material" + "face", that holds the files corresponding to the rearrangment and filtering of r-space Hamiltonian, discretized along normal direction according to the number of planes.
-In this short example, you will find the folder ~/HrSTO111 after a succesful pre-processing.
+It will generate a folder, named as "Hr" + "material" + "direction", that holds the files corresponding to the rearrangment and filtering of r-space Hamiltonian, discretized along normal direction according to the number of planes.
+You will find the folder
+ ~/HrSTO111 after a succesful pre-processing.

-NOTE: It should be noticed that you need to execute this step just once for each MATERIAL/FACE/W90_FILE combination.
+NOTE: It should be noticed that you need to execute this step just once for each W90 file/material/direction combination.

 #####    STEP 2: SC-potential calculation: